JaneliaSciComp/neuronbridge-precompute-scripts/README.md

         -name "*.json" \
         -printf "%f\n" | sed s/.json// | sort -u > publishedNames.txt
 ```
+    + note: this will catch the names of the three .json files at the top level of `mips/`; edit the file and delete by hand (easier than writing a script to do it!)
 - create/edit `working/paths.json` file
     + make sure the buckets are right for the site you're uploading data for
     + consider not updating the "precomputedDataRootPath" immediately; this controls which data version of those available is used by the website, and you probably want to do this last and separately, after you're sure all other uploads are done